 Serengeti National Park

-Serengeti National Park in northwest Tanzania is about the size of Connecticut.
+Serengeti National Park located in northwest Tanzania.
 Its southern region is a 5-hour drive from Arusha.
 The word “Serengeti” is the maasai term that mean’s “endless plain”.

 Wildlife and Natural Highlights

 The Serengeti is home to the Big Five (rhino, elephant, buffalo, lion, leopard) plus various other species of mammals, cheetahs, and impalas.
 The plains and woodlands meet in the Central Serengeti region there is a diverse mixture of species and predatory animals including hyenas, hippos, and crocodiles wildebeest, zebras, and antelopes.

 The Seronera River, also in the central region, is the habitat of the famous tree lion and leopards, and lion prides.
 There are four hundred species of birds, millions of flamingos, and primates such as baboons, vervet monkeys, and the blue and red monkeys.
 All of these animals have their own natural predators and prey whose natural habitat is the Serengeti.

 Serengeti High Seasons

 The Serengeti is inviting to visitors all year long.
 Even during short rainy season (November-December) and long rainy season (March-May), it provides the opportunity to see spectacular views of the Big Five and the annual the Great Migration.
 Throughout the year, visitors will enjoy the vast majestic scenic landscapes and the tribal peoples who consider the Serengeti their home.

 In the southern Serengeti region, visitors can explore the endless Serengeti Plain watching the calving of the wildebeest, visit Olduvai Gorge: archaeological site of Louis and Mary Leakey, see the Moru Kopjes famous for the endangered black rhino and Maasai rock paintings.